 This walking map of Rome includes all of the top tourist attractions.
 In addition to there Rome attractions, we’ve mapped some great restaurants, gelato shops & rooftop bars.
 This map is interactive, savable and downloadable for offline use.
 You’ll also find 3 complete Rome walking guides.
 Each walking guide is carefully designed to include as many Rome tourist stops as possible in 2-3 hours walking.
 Why walk?
 Exploring Rome on foot gives you a richer and more authentic feel for the city.

 The Rome tourist attractions are shown by blue pins.
 They include museums, archaeological sites, famous fountains and beautiful squares.
 Green pins mark some of Rome’s best restaurants, and pink pins mark the best gelaterie.
 The purple pins are rooftop bars and restaurants.
-If you’re not sure how to use this walking map of Rome, first read my guide to Google Maps for travel.

 To use a walking map, select the attractions layer and the specific walk layer.
 Click here for more detailed information on how to use the map.
 The walks are pretty long (2-3 hours each), but are possible to complete all at once if desired.
 Ideally, you would have 3 days in Rome and do a different walk every day.